SolanaUWI/Competitions-Platform-Project/readme.md

 Competition Platform CLI system:
 This system allows you to manage competitions, students, admins, and competition results via a command-line interface (CLI) using Flask commands.
+For readability look at the readme in code mode.

 Installation:
 -pip install -r requirements.txt